Stvad/CrowdAnki/README.md

 ## Export
 To perform the export go to menu File>Export

-Select the deck (**note**: export of "All decks" is not supported, you need to select a specific deck) and the export format "CrowdAnki JSON representation".
+Select the deck and the export format "CrowdAnki JSON representation".
 After pressing the Export button - select directory where the result should be stored.

+### Limitations:
+* CrowdAnki won't allow you to do export of "All decks", you should use CrowdAnki snapshot instead.
+* Export of a filtered deck is not supported, export the main deck instead and filter it again after importing.
+You don't have to delete existing filtered decks, as all cards are still part of the main deck.
+When exporting nested decks, filtered sub-decks are just ignored.

 ## Import
 To perform the import go to menu File>"CrowdAnki: Import from disk" and select the directory where the deck is stored.